 A suite of three primary tools, designed to be used by space station's Dextre arm, will be employed to conduct mission objectives.
-This second generation of tools were designed based on operational lessons learned from RRM Phase 1 and 2, unique RRM3 mission requirements, and synergistic requirements/new capability development for the Restore-L project.
+These second generation tools were designed based on operational lessons learned from RRM Phase 1and 2, unique RRM3 mission requirements, and synergistic requirements/new capability development for the Restore-L project.
 The three tools are:

-RRM3 will demonstrate the transfer of xenon and cryogen, which are critical for propulsion and life support systems in space.
-While the previous phase of the Robotic Refueling Mission (RRM2) demonstrated tasks leading up to coolant replenishment, the actual transfer of cryogen in orbit will be carried out for the first time with RRM3.
+RRM3 will demonstrate the transfer of cryogenic fluid, which is critical for propulsion and life support systems in space.
+While the previous phase of the Robotic Refueling Mission (RRM2) demonstrated tasks leading up to coolant replenishment such as removing caps/valves, and installing cryogen line adapters, the actual transfer of cryogen in orbit will be carried out for the first time with RRM3 using liquid methane.

-Cryogens in space tend to boil off, which is a loss in fuel.
+Cryogens in space tend to slowly warm up and boil off, which results in less cryogen available for replenishment.
 In a zero-gravity environment, the bubbles that form as a result of this boil off do not simply shift to the surface of a tank as they would on Earth.
 Instead, the bubbles are present throughout the tank in a liquid/gas slurry.
 Bubbles can cause problems when using cryogen as a coolant or propellant, since they interrupt the flow of liquid to the necessary systems and reduce effective transfer rates.
-For this reason, the planned transfer of fluid will be bubble-free via novel technology.
-In addition to transferring cryogens, the storing of cryogenic fluid for six months while maintaining fluid mass via zero boil off is a key objective of RRM3.
+For this reason, RRM3 is testing and perfecting bubble-free transfer of fluid via novel technology.
+In addition to transferring cryogens, the storing of cryogenic fluid for six months while maintaining fluid mass via zero boil off is another key objective of RRM3.
 By using cryocoolers and advanced multilayer insulation to balance temperatures, propellant loss should be near or at zero, eliminating the need for oversized tanks and extra propellant.

-By testing cryogenic transfer methods for present-day non-cooperative and future cooperative satellites, and testing fail safe transfer methods in case of unexpected problems, RRM3 will advance these critical technologies for many possible situations and contexts.
+By testing cryogenic transfer methods for present-day non-cooperative and future cooperative satellites, RRM3 will advance these critical technologies for many possible situations and contexts.